-DCVG surveys are performed with the CP system's rectifier-current switched ON and OFF in a cyclic fashion and, as can be seen by tapping on the pull-down-list arrow, there are two choices available for the DA Meter's voltmeter "Read Mode".
+DCVG surveys are performed with the CP system's rectifier-current switched ON and OFF in a cyclic fashion and, as can be seen from the above screen, there are two choices available for the data-logger's voltmeter "Read Mode".
 The choices are "On/Off Pairs (DSP mode)" and "On/Off Pairs (GPS Sync)".